tangentsoft/pidp8i/HACKERS.md

 “`fossil update`” today, you’ll get the release version 2019.04.25 or later.
 But, since the `v20151215` tag was made on trunk, saying “`fossil update`” in that check-out directory will fast-forward you to the tip of trunk; you won’t remain pinned to that old version.
+This is one of the essential differences between tags and branches in Fossil, which are at bottom otherwise nearly identical.

 The PiDP-8/I project uses tags for [each released version][tags], and it has [many working branches][brlist].
 You can use any of those names in